yuku/textcomplete/README.md

 <script src="path/to/jquery.textcomplete.js"></script>
 ```

 Then `jQuery.fn.textcomplete` is defined.
-The method MUST be called for textarea elements, and the receiver SHOULD include an element.
+The method MUST be called for textarea elements.

 ```js
 $('textarea').textcomplete(strategies);